 Low DA is “not an indication” that the website is worthless.
 There are times when a newly launched website may have a DA of just 1, but it may be already ranking on the first page due to lack of competition or because of other trust factors that Google considers.

 It may take some time for Moz to reflect the score as it follows the logarithmic scale.
-As the DA score increases, it becomes harder to achieve higher DA.
+As you increase DA score, it becomes harder to achieve higher DA.

 For example, your site can reach 1-30 DA quite easily by following the best practices; however, it becomes more challenging to raise DA from 31-40 and even more difficult to improve it from 70 to 80 DA.